 Martin Holmgren, a blacksmith (Schmied) and locksmith (Schloßer), was born 9 October 1757 in Bäringa Kloster [Bäringa monastery] bei Mormoc Schauen [?].
 He settled first in the Moravian colony of Sarepta.

 He was discharged from there at his own request and moved to the Volga German colony of Kutter.
-He married there to Anna Margaretha Vorbach, daughter of Friedrich & Maria Katharina Vorbach, who had been born in Kutter on 29 October 1767 right after her parents arrived in the colony on 16 August 1767.
+He married there on 14 April 1790 to Anna Margaretha Vorbach, daughter of Friedrich & Maria Katharina Vorbach, who had been born in Kutter on 29 October 1767 right after her parents arrived in the colony on 16 August 1767.
 The Holmgren family is recorded in Kutter on the 1798 census in Household No. Kt77.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Kt77.

-- Parish records of Sarepta.
+- Parish register of Sarepta.

 - Pleve, Igor.
 Einwanderung in das Wolgagebiet, 1764-1767 Band 2 (Göttingen: Göttinger Arbeitskreis, 2001): 494.